Top 9 Activities & Best Things To Do in Port Barton

 Kayaking is what to do in Port Barton for adventure lovers.

-You can rent a kayak from Itaytay Beach for 500 PHP ($9) a day.
-This is a great way to reach some of the nearby Port Barton beaches, such as Coconut and White Beach.
+You can rent a kayak from Itaytay Beach for 500 PHP ($9) a day and paddle your way to nearby Coconut Beach or White Beach.

 Kayaking is one of the top Port Barton activities and allows you to experience things at your own pace and explore some hidden gems.